 - Business risk the risk associated with the vulnerability of a line of business to changes in the business environment; - Environmental, social and governance risk the risk that the Group damages its reputation or financial performance due to failure to recognise or address material existing or emerging sustainability related environmental, social or governance issues; - Equity risk the potential for financial loss arising from movements in equity values.
-Equity risk may be direct, indirect or contingent; - Insurance risk the risk of mis-estimation of the expected cost of insured events, volatility in the number or severity of insured events, and mis-estimation of the cost of insured claims; - Related entity (contagion) risk the risk that problems arising in other Westpac Group members compromise the financial and operational position of the Authorised Deposittaking Institution in Westpac Group; and - Reputation risk the risk to earnings or capital arising from negative public opinion resulting from the loss of reputation or public trust and standing.
+Equity risk may be direct, indirect or contingent; - Insurance risk the risk of mis-estimation of the expected cost of insured events, volatility in the number or severity of insured events, and mis-estimation of the cost of incurred claims: - Related entity (contagion) risk the risk that problems arising in other Westpac Group members compromise the financial and operational position of the Authorised Deposittaking Institution in Westpac Group; and - Reputation risk the risk to earnings or capital arising from negative public opinion resulting from the loss of reputation or public trust and standing.

-Westpac regards managing risk as a fundamental activity, performed at all levels of the Group.
-Our risk governance approach is based on a Three Lines of Defence model (see page 11) and reflects our belief that 'risk is everyone's business' and all employees are responsible for identifying and managing risk and operating within the Group's desired risk profile.
+Westpac regards managing the risks that affect our business as a fundamental activity, as they influence our performance, reputation and future success.
+Effective risk management involves taking an integrated approach to risk and reward, and enables us to both increase financial growth opportunities and mitigate potential loss or damage.
+To support these aspirations, we adopt a Three Lines of Defence approach to risk management (see page 11) which reflects our belief that 'risk is everyone's business' and all employees are responsible for identifying and managing risk and operating within the Group's desired risk profile.